Directed Ramsey and Anti-Ramsey Schemes and the Flexible Atom Conjecture: Directed Ramsey Schemes

-Condition 1.-3. make each $X_i$ sum-free, but otherwise all sumsets are as large as possible.
-One might think that the exclusions in 2. are unnecessary, but one would be mistaken; they are implied by the exclusion $X_i+X_i\not\supseteq X_i$, the ``triangle symmetry"
+\begin{remark} Conditions (a)-(c) ensure that each coset is sum-free; but otherwise, sumsets are as large as possible.
+One might think that the exclusions in (b) are unnecessary, but one would be mistaken.
+They are implied by the exclusion $X_{i} + X_{i} \not \supseteq X_{i}$ (which excludes the transitive relation $(a, b), (b, c), (a,c)$), the \textit{triangle symmetry}

-and the ``rotational symmetry"
+and the \textit{rotational symmetry}